 Learn more in our Fundrise vs. DiversyFund comparison.

-Roofstock is a real estate crowdfunding platform, acting as a marketplace to buy and sell single-family rental (SFR) properties.
+Roofstock is a real estate crowdfunding platform acting as a marketplace to buy and sell single-family rental (SFR) properties.
 You can invest in SFRs in your home city or other markets to generate a rental income or build a diversified portfolio.

 The Roofstock platform has also certified all properties to ensure they meet minimum standards.
-Roofstock will even refuse a property listing if the property does not comply with the requirements or the seller is asking too high a price.
+Roofstock will even refuse a property listing if the property does not comply with the requirements or the seller asks too high a price.